joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 In order for this tutorial to work, you'll need to have the following.

 * You should already have an Auth0 tenant (sign up for free [here](https://auth0.com/signup)) and be familiar with how to create applications and connections.
-If you're starting from scratch, the WordPress plugin installation instructions will get you up to speed.
+If you're starting from scratch, the WordPress plugin installation instructions below will get you up to speed.
 * You should have a WordPress site(s) running and using the [Login by Auth0 plugin](https://wordpress.org/plugins/auth0/).
 The [installation instructions](https://auth0.com/docs/customize/integrations/cms/wordpress-plugin/install-login-by-auth0) show how to add Auth0 login to a new or existing WordPress site.
 * You should have at least one other application [integrated with Auth0](https://auth0.com/docs/libraries/).
 This tutorial will provide a link to a locally-running application that you can use to test this system.